Living aboard Argonaut II: In the Boatyard

 We were placed right in front of the marine supply store, across the street from the Shipwrights Co-op, and

 The W.N.
-Ragland, once owned by Neil Young, is an awesome sight.
+Ragland, once owned by Neil Young(and maybe now owned again by Neil Young), is an awesome sight.
 The unvarnished teak of the wheelhouse, deck, stanchions, and handrails is unbelievably beautiful.
 Below deck looks like some kind of groovy grotto where the party that started in the 60s never ended.
-If you click on no other link in this hub, be sure to take a look at the site I've linked to above about Ragland.
 It was a thrill for me to be in the yard next to this vessel.

 I had seen Ragland on previous visits to Port Townsend.
 Around two years ago she came through the locks and was moored for a time near Fishermen's Terminal.
 Rumors were going around that she had been sold and the buyer later reneged on the sale.
-I don't know the truth except that in April 2010 she was owned by a boat broker who was in the process of a sale.
+I don't know the truth except that in April 2010 in the Port Townsend boatyard, she was owned by a boat broker who was in the process of a sale.
+Later, after purchased, she was dismasted, and, last I heard, she was again in the possession of Neil Young.
+Boatyard gossip!

 Quick and dirty